beekpr/public-workshops/devops/3-scenario-1.md

 ## Tips
-Try typing _node_ in the query field and let the autocomplete help you find the correct metric
+Try typing _node_ in the query field and let the autocomplete help you find the correct metric, play around with the time period to see if you are missing something.

 ## Exercise